CumulusNetworks/docs/content/version/cumulus-rmp-25esr/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces.md

     Command failed -:1)
     warning: bridge configuration failed (missing ports)

-## <span>Understanding the "RTNETLINK answers: Invalid argument" Error when Adding a Port to a Bridge</span>
+## Understanding the "RTNETLINK answers: Invalid argument" Error when Adding a Port to a Bridge</span>

 This error can occur when the bridge port does not have a valid hardware address.